haraldh/VerityBook/README.md

    * UUID for TPM LUKS
    * UUID for LUKS
    * UUID for unencrypted xfs
+- ensure /data to be on same disk as root
+- add "load=<efipath>" to kernel command line via efi stub
 - update mechanism
 - add proper EFI boot manager entries for A and B
 - extend efi stub for recovery boot in the old image